iamsergio/use/README.md

 See `example/use.json` for a sample configuration.

+# tips

+- Use an alias: `alias use=use.py`
+- Add the active targets to your command prompt
+- The json supports: `"rename_yakuake_to" : "foo"`, which renames your current yakuake tab to "foo".
+Just be sure to put `niceties/rename_yatab.sh` in your PATH.

 # Caveats

 The .source/.bat files can only change environment variables. alias and functions are not honoured.